chdeese/SimpleLevelGenerator/README.md

 # SimpleLevelGenerator

-A level generated that places rooms.
+A level generator that places rooms.
 (*Refer to Brief.md*)